-Protected Health Information (PHI)
+According to the U.S. Department of Health and Human Services (HHS), Protected Health Information; the Privacy Rule protects all "individually identifiable health information" held or transmitted by a covered entity or its business associate, in any form or media, whether electronic, paper, or oral.
+The Privacy Rule calls this information "protected health information (PHI).

-The HIPAA Privacy Rule protects most "individually identifiable health information" held or transmitted by a covered entity or its business associate, in any form; electronic, on paper, or oral.
-The Privacy Rule calls this information protected health information (PHI).
-Protected health information is information, including demographic information, which relates to:
+"Individually identifiable health information" is information, including demographic data, that relates to:

-- the person's present, past, or future physical, mental health or condition, - the provision of health care to the individual, or - the present, past, or future payment for the provision of health care to the individual, and that identifies the person or for which can be used to identify the individual.
+the individual's past, present or future physical or mental health or condition, the provision of health care to the individual, or the past, present, or future payment for the provision of health care to the individual, and that identifies the individual or for which there is a reasonable basis to believe it can be used to identify the individual.

-Protected health information includes many common identifiers such as name, address, Social Security Number, date of birth when they can be associated with the health information.
+Individually identifiable health information includes many common identifiers such as name, address, birth date, Social Security Number.